ogiogiovictor/find_coach/README.md

 A Coach Finder Project with Authentication

 # About Project
-The project is a find coach project with modern vue structure.
-Its built to with authentication and vuex
+The project is a platform where student can find coach and checkout their reviews built with a Vue, Vuex and solid authentication with firebase.

 # Built With
 - HTML